Real number: Other properties

 The supremum axiom of the reals refers to subsets of the reals and is therefore a second-order logical statement.
 It is not possible to characterize the reals with first-order logic alone: the Löwenheim–Skolem theorem implies that there exists a countable dense subset of the real numbers satisfying exactly the same sentences in first-order logic as the real numbers themselves.
 The set of hyperreal numbers satisfies the same first order sentences as $\mathbb{R}$.
 Ordered fields that satisfy the same first-order sentences as $\mathbb{R}$ are called nonstandard models of $\mathbb{R}$.
 This is what makes nonstandard analysis work; by proving a first-order statement in some nonstandard model (which may be easier than proving it in $\mathbb{R}$), we know that the same statement must also be true of $\mathbb{R}$.

 The field $\mathbb{R}$ of real numbers is an extension field of the field $\mathbb{Q}$ of rational numbers, and $\mathbb{R}$ can therefore be seen as a vector space over $\mathbb{Q}$.
 Zermelo–Fraenkel set theory with the axiom of choice guarantees the existence of a basis of this vector space: there exists a set B of real numbers such that every real number can be written uniquely as a finite linear combination of elements of this set, using rational coefficients only, and such that no element of B is a rational linear combination of the others.
 However, this existence theorem is purely theoretical, as such a base has never been explicitly described.

 The well-ordering theorem implies that the real numbers can be well-ordered if the axiom of choice is assumed: there exists a total order on $\mathbb{R}$ with the property that every nonempty subset of $\mathbb{R}$ has a least element in this ordering.
-(The standard ordering ≤ of the real numbers is not a well-ordering since e.g. an open interval does not contain a least element in this ordering.)
+(The standard ordering $\le$ of the real numbers is not a well-ordering since e.g. an open interval does not contain a least element in this ordering.)
 Again, the existence of such a well-ordering is purely theoretical, as it has not been explicitly described.
-If V=L is assumed in addition to the axioms of ZF, a well ordering of the real numbers can be shown to be explicitly definable by a formula.
+If the axiom of constructibility is assumed in addition to the axioms of ZF, a well ordering of the real numbers can be shown to be explicitly definable by a formula.